Alexander Zverev: Second allegation of domestic abuse

 About six months after the ATP declined to take action against Zverev, in July 2023, allegations from a second woman became public through a court filing.
-A penalty order in a Berlin criminal court was requested over alleged bodily harm against Brenda Patea, Zverev's ex-girlfriend and the mother of his daughter.
-On 2 October 2023, the court issued a penalty order against Zverev for "physically abusing and damaging the health of a woman during an argument in Berlin in May 2020."
-The order included a fine of €450,000.
-Zverev lodged an appeal against the order which, under German law, results in a public trial.
+The public prosecution office requested a penalty order against Zverev in a Berlin criminal court over alleged bodily harm against Brenda Patea, Zverev's ex-girlfriend and the mother of his daughter.
+On 2 October 2023, the court issued a summary penalty order against Zverev, which included a fine of €450,000.
+In Germany, summary orders can be issued, typically without a prior hearing, when a judge considers the evidence sufficient to support the accusation and a trial is not deemed necessary.
+Zverev lodged an objection against the order, which under German law resulted in a public trial.
 Patea spoke publicly for the first time about the alleged abuse on 1 November 2023 in an interview with the Süddeutsche Zeitung.
 She said that during a dispute in May 2020, Zverev pushed her into a wall and choked her.

 In January 2024, Zverev was appointed to serve on the ATP Players Advisory Council.
 The ATP has been criticized for allowing him to serve on the council while the domestic abuse charge is pending in a criminal court.
 Also in January 2024, Zverev was featured on the second season of the Netflix series Break Point in an episode focused on his comeback from injury.
 Netflix was criticized for ignoring both allegations of domestic abuse.
 One columnist argued that "Break Point promised to take viewers behind the curtain of professional tennis and reveal the personalities behind it.
-That promise is null and void if Zverev — and the media — isn't willing to be honest."
+That promise is null and void if Zverev – and the media – isn't willing to be honest."

-At the beginning of the 2024 Australian Open, a court official announced that Zverev was scheduled to face trial in the Berlin Criminal Court, beginning in May 2024.
+At the beginning of the 2024 Australian Open, a court official announced that Zverev was scheduled to stand trial before the Tiergarten District Court in Berlin.
 The timing of the announcement, combined with Zverev's semifinal run at the tournament, brought heightened interest in and scrutiny of the allegations from both the press and the public.
 The trial began on 31 May 2024.

-On 7 June 2024, the trial was terminated when the judge dropped all charges, since a settlement had been reached out-of-court and both parties had resolved their dispute.
-The former couple wanted to end their public feud and “look forward”, especially in regard to the joint custody of their child.
-Zverev agreed to voluntarily pay €200,000, of which €150,000 would go to the German State Treasury and €50,000 to charitable organizations.
-The settlement did not include an admission of guilt by Zverev, and the legal procedure concluded without any criminal record.
-The original €450,000 penalty order which had been issued to Zverev was also terminated.
+On 7 June 2024, the third day of the trial, the judge agreed to a request by the public prosecution office, endorsed by the alleged victim, to provisionally terminate the proceedings subject to the condition that Zverev pay €200,000, of which €150,000 would go to the German State Treasury and €50,000 to charitable organizations.
+The trial therefore concluded without a finding of guilt.
+The prosecutor's request to terminate the proceedings followed an out-of-court agreement between Zverev and the alleged victim, the terms of which were not disclosed.
+According to his counsel, Zverev entered into the agreement "to put a quick end to the proceedings – above all in the interest of their child", emphasizing that the agreement "includes no determination or admission of guilt".